DaNik516/nixOS/Documentation/structure/sections/NixOS.md

 * **Debloat:** It excludes standard "bloatware" packages like Epiphany (browser), Geary (mail)
 * **Conflict Resolution:** It explicitly forces the SSH password prompt tool to use KDE's `ksshaskpass` (`lib.mkForce`) to prevent build errors caused by GNOME attempting to install its own conflicting `seahorse` agent.

-## `home-manager.nix`
-Hooks Home Manager into the NixOS rebuild process, allowing `nixos-rebuild` to manage home configurations

-## `hyprland.nix`
-The system-side enabler.
-It installs the `Hyprland` binary, configures the session entry for the Display Manager, and enables XWayland support.

 ## `guest.nix`
 Control the behavior of the guest account.
 - Fixed uid (2000)